Aristiana/mimetypes-link-icons/readme.txt

 * Typo in CSS caused some images not to show

 == Upgrade Notice ==

+= 2.0.3 =
+* Fixing bug that picked up .xlsx files when only .xls files were selected
+* Fixing bug that caused problems if the user modified the plugin to run off the extract
+* Adding optional field that will skip adding the icon in a parent div of the site owner's choosing

 = 2.0.2 =
 * Adding smaller 16x16 images at request of user